Rockz1152/blackndsky/linux/debian.md

 gateway 192.168.0.1
 dns-nameservers 8.8.8.8 1.1.1.1
 ```
-- Reboot and connect with SSH `sudo reboot now`
+- Reboot and connect with SSH `sudo reboot`

 ----